SCastanedaMunoz/Burger/README.md

 * Create a pull request, after proper review it will be merged into the Git Repository

 ## **Questions**
-If you have any questions regarding this app, feel free to contact me through my email, the [README Generator Repo](https://github.com/SCastanedaMunoz/README-Generator).
+If you have any questions regarding this app, feel free to contact me through my email, or the [Eat-Da-Burger Repository](https://github.com/SCastanedaMunoz/Burger).
 All questions will be answered in a reasonable amount of time.

 ### ***GitHub Profile***
 https://github.com/SCastanedaMunoz